yasmine-houri/Word_embeddings/README.md

 École nationale de la statistique et de l'administration économique, France

-This is an introduction to word embeddings, as preliminary work for my PhD on the following subject:
+This is an introduction to word embeddings, as preliminary work for my ressearch on the following subject:

 **Revealing Professional Gender Inequalities in the French Digital Space**.